Your favorite cake recipe or 1 box of cake mix

 Allow the cake to cool for 10 minutes, remove them from the pans, and allow them to finish cooling with the bottom side (the part that was inside the pan) facing up.
 By cooling your cakes this way, when the time comes to do your icing, you will have a crisp edge to start with and your icing will have a better visual look.

-When your cake is completely cooled it’s time to slice, fill the cake, and then coat with, what is called, a crumb coat.
+When your cake is completely cooled, it is time to slice, fill the cake, and then coat with, what is called, a crumb coat.
 This thin coat of icing will help lock your wayward crumbs into place and really help with the time and quality of the final icing.
 Believe me, you really will save time and energy.
 Let the thin coat of icing crust up, usually 30 minutes is more than enough.

-NOTE: Often I’m trying to work ahead, so I will bake, cool, and crumb coat one night and decorate the next.
+NOTE: Often I am trying to work ahead, so I will bake, cool, and crumb coat one night and decorate the next day.
 If you are using a dairy based filling, you should to do things a bit differently.
 Since you need to refrigerate a cream cheese filled cake, you will have a difficult time with crumb coat when it is removed from the refrigerator as the cake will start to collect condensation and soften up again.
 Allow the cake to come to room temp before applying your final icing.

 I take a spatula, a gob of green icing and I smear the icing on the side of the bag.
 Drop in a spatula full of white icing and repeat the process.
 I like to do this 2 or 3 times and then plop a gob of white in the center, then a gob of green, etc until the bag is about 1/2 full.

-I noticed years ago that if you have a level icing problem the more decoration you put on the cake, the less noticeable it is because everyone is so caught up with the fancy stuff, the basic are often unnoticed.
-That is why we are doing the color striping, seed pods, flower buds and flowers.
-You can skip any of these steps but the end results won’t be as nearly as dramatic.
+I noticed years ago that if you have a level icing problem, the more decoration you put on the cake, the less noticeable it is because everyone is so caught up with the fancy stuff, the basic are often unnoticed.
+That is why we are doing the color striping, seed pods, flower buds, and flowers.
+You can skip any of these steps but the end results will not be as nearly as dramatic.

 Pipe a few buds over the top of the leaves you piped earlier and if you can, jam the tip under a few of the leaves and make the buds look like they are growing from under the leaves.
 Make sure you are piping randomly, the way that Mother Nature grows and so that you are also covering up any the icing problems.